From rising star to retirement — a footballer’s guide to wealth, family & future planning

 As this technology becomes increasingly more affordable, we can only expect further uptake over the coming years and for wearables and coaching platforms to become commonplace in amateur sport.

 The advancement of AI brings with it big questions around ethics and legality, particularly in the world of sport.
 One of the most critical issues is data privacy.
 As biometric data is collected from athletes, there are concerns around consent and who actually owns this data, how it’s used and stored and if there’s potential for it to be misused.
 This is an especially critical issue when it comes to young and/or vulnerable athletes.
-Furthermore, athletes may not always be aware or informed about how their data is used.
+Furthermore, athletes may not always be aware or informed about how their data is used in practice.
 Sports organisations and AI developers need to ensure compliance with data protection laws and intellectual property ownership.

 AI also raises questions around fairness if certain teams can afford more advanced AI systems that provide advantages over others.
 This is especially true when computer vision systems — coupled with machine learning algorithms — assist human judges in sports that require precise measurements or subjective scoring.
 Any lack of universal access to systems used in the judgement and scoring of sports presents issues of unfair competition.